• Home

 Flight from Juphal to Nepalgunj, then Flight to Kathmandu

 On the final day of your trek, you’ll take a flight from Juphal to Nepalgunj.
 After arriving in Nepalgunj, catch a connecting flight back to Kathmandu.
+Upon arrival in Kathmandu, your trek comes to an end, and you can rest or explore the city before continuing with your onward journey.

 Day 19